acaswell1/rubiks-wrecker/README.md

 Note: you must use the http version to access the full functionality of the application; the https version does not have 'solve' functionality.
 There is no user information collected, so the risk for users accessing the website is minimal.
+If your site defaults to https, you may need to disable automatic https.

 BUILD AND RUN:
 This app can be built using a standard 'dune build'.
 Then, by running the command 'dune exec ./server/server.exe',